-The speaker and listener in this experiment had before them a model village with actual objects on a surface; as the speaker described what was to be done, her right hand constantly shifted locations, hovering over different spots on the board-in the example, it was over two houses with readable numbers 35 and 36.
-Considering the two nonverbal features, gaze and gesture, together with the lexical content of the speech, this stretch of speech is a single production pulse organized thematically around the idea unit, 'the people from the neighborhood in thirty-five.'
-This would plausibly be the unpacking of a growth point.
+The critical aspect indicating a hyperphrase is that gaze turned to the listener in the middle of a linguistic clause and remained there over the rest of the selection.
+This stretch of speech was also accompanied by multiple occurrences of a single gesture type whereby the right hand with its fingers spread moved up and down over the deictic zero point of the spatialized content of speech.
+Considering the two non-verbal features, gaze and gesture, together with the lexical content of the speech, this stretch of speech is a single production pulse organized thematically around the idea unit, 'the people from the neighborhood in thirty-five.'
+This would plausibly be a growth point.
 Such a hyperphrase brings together several linguistic clauses.
-It spans a self-interruption and repair, and spans 5 F_0 groups.
-The F_0 groups subdivide the thematic cohesion of the hyperphrase, but the recurrence of similar gesture strokes compensates for this oversegmentation.
+It spans a self-interruption and repair, and spans 9 F_0 groups.
+The F_0 groups subdivide the thematic cohesion of the hyperphrase, but the recurrence of similar gesture strokes compensates for the oversegmentation.
 For example, the F_0 break between "what's" and "going on" is spanned by a single gesture down stroke.
-It is unlikely that a topic shift occurred within this gesture.
+It is unlikely that a topic shift occured within this gesture.
 Thus, the hyperphrase is a production domain in which linguistic clauses, prosody and speech repair all play out, each on its own time-scale, and are held together as the hyperphrase nexus.

-Thus, we have two major theoretical ideas with which to approach the topic of multiparty discourse-the growth point and the hyperphrase.
+Thus we have two major theoretical ideas with which to approach the topic of multiparty discourse-the growth point and the hyperphrase.
 The GP is the theoretical unit of the speaker's state of cognitive being.
 The hyperphrase is a package of multimodal information that presents a GP.
-Through hyperphrases, GPs can be shared.
+Through hyperphrases GPs can be shared.
 Multiple speakers can contribute to the same hyperphrases and growth points.
 Speaker 2 synchronizes growth points with Speaker 1 by utilizing various turn-taking 'signals' to achieve synchrony.
-This hypothesis assumes that conversationalists align GPs-Speaker 2 emits signals in a hyperphrase until he/she senses alignment, and then allows an exchange of the speaking turn.
-The signals can be seen as bringing one state of cognitive being into alignment with another, with the hyperphrase package managing the coordination.
+This hypothesis assumes that conversationalists align GPs-Speaker 2 emits signals in a hyperphrase until he/she senses alignment, then allows an exchange of the speaking turn.
+The signals can be seen as bringing one state of cognitive being into alignment with another, with the hyperphrase the package managing the coordination.

 We do not suppose that all turn exchanges are so organized, but we see evidence, in multiparty discourse, that much of it is.